temmyzeus/The-Others/Articles/Feature extraction and vectorization for NLP/Feature extraction and vectorization for NLP.md

-# Feature extraction and vectorization for NLP
+# Feature Extraction and Vectorization for NLP

 [^Subtitle]: Feature Extraction methods for Natural Language Processing and Information Retrieval

 Natural language processing is a sub-field of machine learning that deals with helping machine and computers understand and comprehend natural language spoken by humans.
 Machine learning models and algorithms as we know them, needs our input features to be represent in numbers, so "How do we represent language in numerical terms?".
 The beauty about natural language vectorization is that it also helps us as humans to understand the nature of the corpus we're dealing with in general.

-We deal with this incrementally, understanding basic terms before touch on some basic feature vectorization methods and coding them from scratch.
+We deal with this incrementally, understanding basic terms before we touch on some basic feature vectorization methods and coding them from scratch.

 [TOC]